 I’ll talk about the benefits of this muscle tee, including how it can improve your bench and squat.
 I’ll also go over the considerations you should make before buying it.
 Plus, I’ll discuss its pros and cons, features, important specs like sizing, and alternatives.

-Before I start this muscle tee review, I want to point out that I've already done a A7 Bar Grip shirt review.
-This previous review was for A7's flagship t-shirt.
-The shirt I'm reviewing in this post is for their muscle tee.
+Before I start this muscle tee review, I want to point out that I’ve already done an A7 Bar Grip shirt review.
+This previous review was for A7’s flagship t-shirt.
+The shirt I’m reviewing in this post is for their muscle tee.
 Both shirts carry out the same basic function.
-However, there are some other small but important differences, which I'll discuss in this review.
+However, there are some other small but important differences, which I’ll discuss in this review.

 Never Get Caught Slipping Again…on Bench or Squat!